Kenneth Andrews (sociologist)

-Kenneth (Andy) Andrews is professor of sociology at the University of North Carolina at Chapel Hill.
-He received his doctorate in sociology from the State University of New York at Stony Brook in 1997.
-In 1993, Andrews earned his Master's degree in sociology from the same institution.
+Kenneth (Andy) Andrews is the Tileston Professor of Arts and Sciences and professor of sociology at Washington University in St. Louis.
+He received his doctorate in sociology from Stony Brook University in 1997.
 His bachelor's degree is from Millsaps College.
-Prior to his position at the University of North Carolina, Andrews was a member of the department of sociology at Harvard University and served as a visiting scholar for the Russell Sage Foundation in New York City.
+Prior to his position at the University of North Carolina at Chapel Hill, Andrews was a member of the department of sociology at Harvard University and served as a visiting scholar for the Russell Sage Foundation in New York City.

+Andrews grew up in Pensacola, Florida.

 Andrews's research concerns the outcomes of social movements, especially the U.S. Civil Rights Movement.
 His book Freedom is a Constant Struggle: The Mississippi Civil Rights Movement and Its Legacy (2004) won the 2005 Distinguished Book Award of the American Sociological Association's Collective Behavior and Social Movements section.